-A simulated enterprise site containing all the equipment for the Avaya SIP-enabled solution was installed at the Avaya Solution and Interoperability Lab.
-The enterprise site was configured to connect to XO Communications SIP Trunking via a broadband connection to the public Internet.
+A simulated CPE site containing all the equipment for the Avaya SIP-enabled enterprise solution was installed at the Avaya Solution and Interoperability Lab.
+The enterprise site was configured to connect to the Cox Communications SIP Trunking service via the Cox's managed CPE device, and a broadband connection to the public Internet.
+Note that in a real customer scenario, Cox Communications will deploy a private network to connect to their SIP Trunking facilities.
+The configuration steps for the Avaya solution described in this document remain unaffected by this, as they are independent of the type of network facilities used by the service provider to ultimately deliver the SIP Trunking service to the enterprise site.